MarcinOrlowski/laravel-api-response-builder/README.md

        ]
     }

-**NOTE** if you are upgrading from earlier versions of the `ResponseBuilder`, you must add `classes` mapping to your config otherwise no conversion will as mapping is internally empty by default.

 ----

 ## Requirements ##

 There're no special requirements.
 Once you fulfill Laravel's requirements you are all good.
-Minimum `ResponseBuilder` is tested against is:
+Minimum versions `ResponseBuilder` is tested against are:

   * PHP 5.5
   * Laravel 5.1.45